Dads of Sporty Kids: Dos And Don'ts

 DO: Encourage their dreams

 Pushy parents are infamous for forcing their children to think big; to imagine playing at Wimbledon the second they pick up a tennis racket, or scoring the winning goal in the soccer World Cup final.
 However, if your children daydream of these moments for themselves — with no external guidance from you — then there’s no harm in encouraging that dream.
 If they have a goal in mind, this also provides a roadmap for what you, as a parent, need to do to help them achieve it.
 You can work with them to provide the appropriate support for them to meet their dream, be it via private tennis lessons or allowing them to attend a youth soccer academy to further hone their skills.
+If they play for a local team, you could get it checked out by an agency such as CRB Direct for safety’s sake, and you could even help coach the team from time to time.

 DON’T: Put sporting achievement above academic pursuits